elastic/DaC-Reference/docs/dac_quick_start_guide.md

 ## 10. Version locking (optional)

+Version locking can help when you sync in both directions (repo ↔ Kibana) or use overwrite workflows with multiple sources of truth at a time for rules: the lock file records which version of each rule is “current,” so the CLI can avoid overwriting newer changes or detect conflicts.
+If you only have a single source of truth at one time, you typically do not need it.

-If you need consistent version tracking (e.g. for dual sync or overwrite workflows):
+**Option A – Use version locking** (for dual sync or overwrite workflows):

 - **version.lock.json** and **deprecated_rules.json** in `etc/` track rule versions (e.g. by sha256) and deprecated rules.
 - Update the lock file after changes: